university-of-york/research-it-documentation/README.md

     python -m pip install sphinx-rtd-theme sphinx
     sphinx-build -b html docs/source site/ -a

+Then simply open the built `site/index.html` in your browser.

 ### Useful commands

 **Build all the web pages**